| |

 Choose essential oils like citrus, or tea tree to get a fresh feeling,

-and benefit from their powers to disinfect and
+and benefit from their powers to disinfect and and clean.

 6. Sustainable choices instead of quick fixes

 We tend to be in a hurry to fix things.
-When doing quickly we miss some inexpensive opportunities.
+When doing things quickly, we miss some inexpensive opportunities.
 Invest in time and sustainability to get those cents saved.
 I have said it before and I now repeat it.
 Keep your eyes open.
 Think about what you buy the most often.
 How could you reduce the cost by making it or a part of it by yourself, or by choosing a more sustainable or low-cost option to make it last longer so that you can buy it less frequently?

 Tips on how to start to save money as a homemaker choosing sustainability